Skip to content

 Summit of Grand Teton's Enclosure

 Not reaching the true summit was disappointing, but hitting the Enclosure lifted our spirits.
-Our guide, showing no concern for the backpack we’d found, told us stories along the way.
+Our guide, showing no concern for the backpack we’d found, shared funny stories along the way.
 He seemed more jubilant than ever—an odd contrast to his earlier warnings about the risks of climbing.
 It was as if some kind of training had kicked in, telling him to stay upbeat for the sake of the team.
 I suppose from where we were, he also felt there wasn’t much we could do about the backpack until we knew more.

 Butt-sliding Down Grand Teton